 Your choice of auditor can make all the difference to the quality of your accounts and the service you receive, so it’s important to know what you’re looking for, and think carefully about the decision.

-Does your charity need an audit?
+When does your charity need an audit?

 An audit is compulsory for charities with an income over £1 million, and also if their gross income is more than £250,000 and gross assets are more than £3.26m.